 Perhaps you do plyometrics once a week, then build up to twice a week.

-Perhaps you do a deadlift with a kettlebell, then progress to more weight on the hex bar.
+Perhaps you do a deadlift, then progress to more weight on the hex bar.

 Whatever level you are, it’s possible to continue to train with intensity that is safe and effective.